 Section 4.1.5 sentence 2 of the Code: Proportion of women in management levels under the Executive Management Board

-The Executive Management Board of Medigene AG resolved on 30 September 2015 for the first time a target regarding the proportion of women in the so-called „Management Team“.
+The Executive Management Board of Medigene AG resolved on a target regarding the proportion of women in the so-called „Management Team“.
 A second level was consciously not defined in the light of the current size of Medigene AG and the respective structure of the company, which would not be meaningful and appropriate.
 The definition of only one management level in the form of the Management Team reflects existing reporting lines to the Executive Management Board.
-A second management level which would be meaningful in the sense of the Equal Opportunities Act does not exist and cannot be formally defined through job titles or responsibility over personnel.
+A second management level which would be meaningful in the sense of the Equal Opportunities Act does not exist and cannot meaningfully defined through titles or other definitions such as responsibility over personnel.

 Section 4.2.3 para.
 3 of the Code: Establishment of a targeted pension level

 For the members of the Executive Management Board of Medigene AG, there is a defined contribution plan that does not aim to achieve a specific level of pensions.
 The Supervisory Board considers the existing pension system as appropriate and well balanced.

 Section 5.4.6 para.
 1 sentence 2 of the Code: Consideration of committee work in the compensation of Supervisory Board members

 There is no differentiation between a chairman and a regular member of a committee.
 Both the Executive Management and Supervisory Boards believe that the Supervisory Board members show a high degree of commitment in their committee work without any such arrangement.

 For the Supervisory Board: Prof Horst Domdey, Chairman of the Supervisory Board

 For the Executive Management Board: Prof Dolores Schendel, Chief Executive Officer